Cash Out Refinancing: Many Loans For Many Reasons

 Actually, the money can be used for almost anything, including home improvements, investments, medical bills or a swimming pool.
 Some of those home improvements can actually increase the value of your home, adding more equity back into the house.

 Cash out refinancing is usually less expensive than selling your home to get money.
 Experts put the cost of selling, moving and buying a new home at about ten percent.

 How Much Cash Can You Get?

 Calnin explains that it depends on the loan program and your qualifications.
-The total loan amount won’t normally exceed 80 percent of your property value for a conforming conventional loan, 85 percent for an FHA loan, or 100 percent for a VA loan.
+The total loan amount won’t normally exceed 80 percent of your property value for a conforming conventional loan and FHA loan, or 100 percent for a VA loan.

 In most cases, cash out refinancing costs more than rate-and-term or limited-cash-out refinancing, and those extra costs reduce the amount of cash available to you.

 Before refinancing, you should ask yourself:

 - How long do I intend to stay in this home?